preludeorg/test/tests/d769fb8c-2cf9-4c10-b5ef-7035468b6ffd/README.md

 > Safety: only the string "hello" is sent over the network

-This test opens a connection to https://yandex.com, a Russian search engine, and writes the byte stream "hello".
-The connection is done through a raw TCP socket (write) directly against a Yandex IP address, bypassing any DNS resolution that may occur otherwise.
+This test opens a connection to https://yandex.com and https://www.baidu.cn, which are Russian and Chinese search engines, and writes the byte stream "hello".
+The connection is done through a raw TCP socket (write) directly against both IP address, bypassing any DNS resolution that may occur otherwise.
 If the write is allowed to complete and the connection is closed properly, the test is marked failed.
+Some assumptions are made with this test such as the search engines being online and reasonable latency with the connection attempts.